Eating healthy on a tight budget is one thing, but is it possible to eat healthy food on an ‘instant noodle’ budget?

 The worst thing you can do is start the day with breakfast cereals that are not only full of sugar, they’re really expensive.
 Here are three breakfast alternatives, full of fibre and protein and a whole host of other nutrients:

 Soaked oats.
 These are super convenient, extremely cheap and healthy.
-Add some ground flaxseed or chia seeds while soaking to increase the fibre and protein content then serve with a dollop of plain yoghurt (good source of protein, calcium and probiotics) and some fresh seasonal fruit for an all round healthy, cheap breakfast.
+Add some ground flaxseed or chia seeds while soaking to increase the fibre and protein content then serve with a dollop of plain yoghurt (good source of protein, calcium and probiotics) and some fresh seasonal fruit for an all-around healthy, cheap breakfast.

 Eggs on wholemeal toast.
 An egg contains 6 grams of fibre, so two scrambled eggs, plus some whole wheat bread is a great way to start the day.
-Add a piece of fruit or some spinach or other veg to your eggs and toast and you’ve got a meal that will keep you going until lunchtime.
+Add a piece of fruit or some spinach or other veggies to your eggs and toast and you’ve got a meal that will keep you going until lunchtime.
 Two eggs cost about 50c to $1.10 (depending on whether you buy free-range or not) and take about 2 minutes to scramble in the pan so cheaper and more convenient than you might imagine.
 Breakfast for one for under $2 and in under 2 minutes.

 Wholemeal pancakes.
 One for the weekend.
 I put ground flaxseed in mine and the kids are full after just one pancake.
-Serve with a dollop of plain or Greek yoghurt and fresh seasonal fruit for a
+Serve with a dollop of plain or Greek yoghurt and fresh seasonal fruit for a delicious weekend breakfast.

 PLAN YOUR MEALS